idea-lab/group-synth/README.md

 # Group Synth
-Project that won first place overall in the 2019 MIT Blueprint Hackathon
+Project that won first place overall at the 2019 MIT Blueprint Hackathon